eckelsjd/copier-numpy/README.md

 ```shell
 pdm bump
 ```
 That's it!
-Your package will automatically deploy to PyPi and Github with a correctly-versioned `vX.X.X` tag.
+Your package will automatically deploy to PyPI and GitHub with a correctly-versioned `vX.X.X` tag.

 ## See similar
 - [Scientific Python library development](https://github.com/scientific-python/cookie)